CamilingJS/Conquering-Responsive-Layouts/README.md

 ### With @media queries min-width and max-width, the meanings are actually the opposite
 #### E.g. @media (min-width: 600px){} //this means 600px or bigger
 #### E.g. @media (max-width: 600px){} //this means 600px or smaller
-### @media (minx-width: 600px) and (max-width: 900px) {} // here we are targeting (inclusive) between 600px and 900px
+### @media (min-width: 600px) and (max-width: 900px) {} // here we are targeting (inclusive) between 600px and 900px
-### In your CSS file the order to which @media (min-width: ) is place is very crucial.
-Anything lower in the file overrides the top, and so you must place your @media queries from smallest to biggest
+### In our CSS files the order to which @media (min-width: ) is place is very critical.
+Anything lower in the file overrides the top (the Cascading aspect of CSS), and so you must place your @media queries from smallest to biggest
 ## CSS Tip #10
 ### Which breakpoints should I use?
-See below
+It depends on your project but...
-### Use the following media query breakpoints: 600px, 900px, 1200px, and 1800px
+### I like to use following media query breakpoints: 600px, 900px, 1200px, and 1800px
-#### For SASS utilize the following at your discretion:
+#### For projects with SASS you can utilize @mixin for reusable CSS and to name breakpoints.
+Use the following at your discretion:
 #### @mixin for-phone-only {
 ####   @media (max-width: 599px) { @content; }
 #### }